Tackling teen relationship violence on TV

 - Some key statistics from the Home Office for the initial campaign that ran from 15 February until 21 March 2010

-2.9 million young people had the opportunity to see the TV adverts equating to 60 per cent of the 13-19 year old audience.
-(This figure relates to advertising exposure not the number who engaged with or recalled the adverts)
+- Reach: 2.9 million young people had the opportunity to see the TV adverts equating to 60 per cent of the 13-19 year old audience.
+(This figure relates to advertising exposure not the number who engaged with or recalled the adverts).